ishaansaxena/FilmCharacterRelationships/README.md

 via dependancy parsing and coreference resolution using SpaCy.
 Download 'GoogleNews-vectors-negative300.bin' to run this script.

-extractMetadataForRMN.py: Extracted the metadata, span, movie and character embeddings, for the Relationship Modeling Network proposed in the paper "Feuding Families and Former Friends"" written by Mohit Iyyer et al.
+extractMetadataForRMN.py: Extracted the metadata, span, movie and character embeddings, for the Relationship Modeling Network proposed in the paper "Feuding Families and Former Friends"" written by Mohit Iyyer et al. Download glove embeddings to run this script.

 fixCharacterGenders.py: Some of the characters in the cornell dataset,data/cdmn_mds, don't have genders so the script uses CMU name-gender corpus to obtain the genders for as many characters as possible.